adarshraj93/Self-Driving-Car-Engineer/P2-Advanced-Lane-Lines/README.md

 ## Helper Functions
 Detailed descrption of each function is mentioend in this section of the code.
 It mentions the inputs, the functioning and output of every function used in the code.
-Video_Processing.py pythong file is also imported to implement the pipeline difined in the helper functions on the video
+Video_Processing.py python file is also imported to implement the pipeline defined in the helper functions on the video

 ## Reflection
 ### 1. Camera Calibration
 The OpenCv functions cv2.findChessboardCorners(), cv2.drawChessboardCorners() and cv2.calibrateCamera() are used to calibrate the camera.
 The 20 images located in ./camera_cal are used as input for camera calibration.

-cv2.findChessboardCorners() determines the input image as a view of the chessboard pattern and locates the internal chessboard corners. cv2.drawChessboardCorners() draws draws the individual chessboard corners.
+cv2.findChessboardCorners() determines the input image as a view of the chessboard pattern and locates the internal chessboard corners. cv2.drawChessboardCorners() maps the individual chessboard corners.

 The object points, which is the location of the chessboard corners in real world space is appended with positive corner detection with every image.
 The image points which is the pixel location is also appended.
 These image and object points are inputed in the function cal_undistort() to calibrate the camera using cv2.calibrateCamera().
 The object and image points are appened in the function "camera_calibrate()"" in the code